-CAUTION: If you are using the Trusted Program Module (TPM) with an encryption key, you may be prompted to create a recovery key during program or System Setup.
+CAUTION: If you are using the Trusted Program Module (TPM) with an encryption key, you may be prompted to create a recovery key during program or system setup.
 Be sure to create and safely store this recovery key.
 If you replace this system board, you must supply the recovery key when you restart your system or program before you can access the encrypted data on your hard drives.

-- 1. Turn off the system, including any attached peripherals, and disconnect the system from the electrical outlet.

-- 2. If installed, remove the front bezel.
+- 1. Turn off the system, including any attached peripherals, and disconnect the system from the electrical outlet and peripherals. - 2.
+If applicable, rotate the system feet inward and lay the system on its side on a flat, stable surface.

-- 3. Open the system.

-- Remove the following:

-- a) cooling shroud

-- b) PDB shroud